jcreach/hugo-framework-docker/README.md

 ## Overview

 Hugo is a static HTML and CSS website generator written in Go.
-See this link link : [Hugo](https://gohugo.io/).
+See this link : [Hugo](https://gohugo.io/).

 ## How to use